techwizard689/techwizard689/README.md

 ☁ Ask me about the weather :D

-🤗 You can reach me through opening a **discussion** in my repository and I will give you relevant social media. :)
+🤗 You can ask questions about stuff you are curious about through **discussions** and hopefully we can all help each other to find the answers. :)